Bring Me the Horizon: Songwriting and recording process

-Image and legacy
+Image, legacy and controversies

 Sykes (pictured in 2014) has often been seen as the "poster boy" of Bring Me the Horizon's image.

-In their early years, the band was praised for their business acumen for selling mail-order merchandise and not relying on sales at live shows.
+In their early years, the band was praised for their business acumen for selling mail-order merchandise and not relying on sales at live shows, a practice which wasn't yet common at the time.
 Bring Me the Horizon's image has been characterised by the dominating personality of singer and front-man Oliver Sykes, and he has often been seen as the band's "Poster boy", bearing the brunt of the band's controversial reputation.
-Early on, Bring Me the Horizon's image was infamously characterised by its members fashion sense and use of skinny-fit jeans, T-shirts with death metal band logos on the front and coloured hair/straightened hair.
+Early on, Bring Me the Horizon's image was infamously characterised by its members fashion sense and use of skinny-fit jeans, sporting death metal shirts (such as Cannibal Corpse, The Faceless or Cephalic Carnage) while wearing coloured and straightened hair.
 The band's image fit into what was called scene fashion.
 The effect of their fashion aesthetics showed people, in show promoter Iain Scott's perspective, that "you don't have to look like a diabolical metalhead to be into metal or play in a metal band".
 However, their fashion conscious appearance earned them a "style over substance" label.

 Many controversies that occurred in their early years greatly affected public perceptions of the band, particularly an incident in 2007 at Nottingham's Rock City venue, when a female fan claimed that Oliver Sykes had urinated on her.
 The charges were dropped due to a lack of evidence from CCTV footage in the area.
 There were several documented examples of violence against the band during their live shows, including Sykes being pepper sprayed on stage; and people getting onstage to assault the band.